The Rules

 Attempts to submit multiple votes by the same voter will be eliminated by our software.

-Voting for each round will open at the start of the first performance of the round and remain open for 5 minutes after the last performance of the round.
+Voting for each round will open at the end of the last performance of the round and remain open for at least 10 minutes, until the next round begins.

-If a team wins a matchup in round 3, they are awarded 6 points and if a team loses, they are awarded 2.
+If a team wins its matchup in round 3, they are awarded 8 points.

-The team with the highest combined score from all three rounds (those of individuals in Rounds 1 and 2 and the group round 3) will be declared the winning team of the night and will receive a gift card.
+The team with the highest combined score from all three rounds (those of individuals in Rounds 1 and 2 and the group round 3) will be declared the winning team of the night and will receive a prize.

 Finals and Semi-Finals